jacebenson/cedar/docs/docs/seo-head.md

 +     </Head>
 ```

 You can include any valid `<head>` tag in here that you like.
-However, Redwood also provides a utility component [&lt;Metadata&gt;](#setting-meta-tags-and-opengraph-directives-with-metadata).
+However, Cedar also provides a utility component [&lt;Metadata&gt;](#setting-meta-tags-and-opengraph-directives-with-metadata).

 :::caution `<MetaTags>` Deprecation

-Prior to Redwood 6.6.0 this component was called `<MetaTags>` and had several special hard-coded props like `ogContentUrl`, which didn't properly map to the OpenGraph spec.
+Prior to Cedar 6.6.0 this component was called `<MetaTags>` and had several special hard-coded props like `ogContentUrl`, which didn't properly map to the OpenGraph spec.
 We'll still render `<MetaTags>` for the foreseeable future, but it's deprecated and you should migrate to `<Metadata>` if you have an existing app.

 :::